University-Pro/U-Net_Segmentation/README.md

 python train.py --config configs/config.yaml
 ```

-### Testing the Model
+### 🧪 Testing the Model
-After training, you can evaluate the model on the test set:
+After training, evaluate the model on the test set with the following command:

 ```bash
 python test.py --model checkpoints/best_model.pth --config configs/config.yaml
 ```

-### Customizing the Network
+### 🔨 Customizing the Network
 Replace the `network.py` file with your own network implementation.
-Ensure the new file adheres to the input-output specifications used in the training and testing scripts.
+Ensure the new file adheres to the **input-output specifications** used in the training and testing scripts.

 ---

-## Dataset Preparation
+## 📂 Dataset Preparation
-Ensure your datasets are structured as follows:
+Organize your datasets as follows:
 ```
 datasets/
 ├── Synapse/